RIPE-NCC/whois/README.RDAP.md

 ----------------------------------------------------------------------------------------
 Preferences are not assigned to multiple e-mail or phone elements.

-Flat Model
+Flat AS Model
 ----------------------------------------
-Not Found (404) is throwed if AS number is not found.
+Not Found (404) is thrown if AS number is not found.

 Custom "ZONE" role for domain objects
 -------------------------------------